Determine the Admin User & Password

 - If you get the password wrong, you’ll get a message that says the password is wrong.

-- If you get the password right, then if you’re not using Enterprise or you’re using an older version-year of Enterprise, you’ll get one of several messages that say, basically, “you can’t open this file”.
+- If you get the password right, then if the company file is an Enterprise file but you’re not using Enterprise or you’re using an older version-year of QuickBooks, you’ll get one of several messages that say, basically, “you can’t open this file”.
+Then you’ll know the password you entered is correct.

 How to recover the admin user password

-- Ask the prior administrator, or the client, or any other employees that should know it.
+- Ask the prior administrator, or the client, or any other employee that might remember it.

-- If you have no way to figure it out, then use the Intuit QuickBooks automated password reset tool
+- If you have no way to figure it out, then you may be able to use the Intuit QuickBooks automated password reset tool